The Original Team | '60s Members | '70s Members | '80s Members | '90s Members | 2000s Members | 2010s Members | 2020s Members

 - Named After Somebody Famous: Len Wein came up with the name Peter Rasputin, based on two famous Russian figures: Peter the Great and Rasputin the Mad Monk.
 Ironically enough, decades later the latter would be retconned into an ancestor of Peter's family.

-- New Child Left Behind: During an arc in the Savage Land Piotr, somewhat reluctantly, lost his virginity to a native.
-Some time later on another mission there he reconnects with her and her new son.
-It's implicit then that the son is his, but she decided not to tell him.
-Bloodlines definitively shows he's his son, and in an alternate future he developed the same power set.
+- New Child Left Behind: During an arc in the Savage Land, Piotr (somewhat reluctantly) lost his virginity to a native.
+Some time later, during another mission there, he reconnects with her and her new son.
+It's implicit then that the son is his, but she decides not to tell him.
+Bloodlines definitively shows that he's his son, and in an alternate future he develops the same power set.

 - Nigh-Invulnerability: His armored form is extremely hard to damage, even compared to a lot of the other heavyweights in the Marvel Universe.